kigenchesire/Online-Auction-system-with-messaging/README.md

-# Online-Auction-system-with-messaging
+# Online Auction system with messaging
-A website which enables Auctioners to post the items, the higest bidder get the item.
+A website that enables Auctioneers to post the items, the highest bidder gets the item.
 It has incorporated services such as SMS messaging and online payments
 <h2> Languages used </h2>
 1. Django <be>